godotengine/godot-docs/classes/class_light2d.rst

 | *Getter*  | get_item_shadow_cull_mask()      |
 +-----------+----------------------------------+

 The shadow mask.
 Used with :ref:`LightOccluder2D<class_LightOccluder2D>` to cast shadows.
-Only occluders with a matching shadow mask will cast shadows.
+Only occluders with a matching light mask will cast shadows.

 ----